 - drug-related crimes

 - white-collar crime

-Those charged with drug offenses may be wondering exactly what constitutes a federal drug crime.
+Those charged with federal drug offenses in Tampa may be wondering exactly what constitutes a federal drug crime.
 Drug charges can become federal at any time.
 They can also be prosecuted at both state and federal levels without being subject to any kind of double jeopardy violation.
 This can be a real issue and impact the lives of potential offenders in very serious ways.

 White collar crimes

-Fraud can be a white collar crime or a separate type of crime.
+Fraud at the federal level can can be a white collar crime or a separate type of crime.
 Fraud is a general term that can refer to many different offenses.
 In general, federal fraud is any type of intentional deception or misrepresentation that benefits you our others.
 The federal government penalizes many different kinds of fraud that has been identified under federal law.
 These federal laws have specific penalties associated with each type of federal fraud infraction.
 There are a wide array of crimes that may fall under the federal fraud category including but not limited to, mail and wire fraud, tax fraud, securities fraud, Medicaid and Medicare fraud, and more.
 Some people commit fraud accidentally or are unaware that they’ve even committed a crime at all.
 For that reason, having an experienced defender can be the difference between a slap on the wrist and a life-changing loss.

 What are some other common federal charges?

 Knowing what crimes constitute as federal offenses can be helpful as well.
 Apart from the other infractions previously listed, there are a few more federal crimes that are commonly prosecuted.
 Drug offenses, mail fraud, forgery, and other criminal offenses are often prosecuted at a federal level.